Flow-MER Fridays: Series 2

 Webinar 1: Using environmental water to manage for resilience – the why, the how and the what and habitat use

-Presenters: Prof Ross Thompson (University of Canberra), Dr Emily Barbour (CSIRO) and Nerida Sloane (CEWO)
+Presenters: Prof Ross Thompson (University of Canberra), Dr Emily Barbour (CSIRO) and Nerida Sloane (CEWH)

 Resilience is the ability of a system to ‘bounce back’ after it has been affected by disturbance.
 Murray Darling Basin rivers are constantly subject to disturbance from blackwater events, algal blooms, fire, drought, land-use change and water abstraction.
 One of the objectives of the Murray Darling Basin Plan is to manage for “Ecosystems resilient to climate change and other risks”.